xhyrom/discord-datamining/data/articles/normal/articles/17439993574167/content.md

 <p>6.
 Finally, you’ll be able to mark the alert as <strong>Mark as Resolved </strong>once it’s been handled and leave a note for other moderators as to how.</p>
 <h1 id="h_01HAD85BC7T9NY94HNNC20XEN0">Frequently Asked Questions</h1>
 <p><strong>Q: What server permissions does a user need in order to be eligible to see Activity Alerts?</strong></p>
-<p>A: A user needs to have access to one of the following server settings: Administrator, Kick Members, Ban Members, Manage Messages OR Manage Server.</p>
+<p>A: A user needs to have access to one of the following server settings: Administrator, Kick Members, Ban Members, OR Manage Server.</p>
 <p>We also recommend that moderators have access to the alerts channel for Activity Alerts to see the in-channel alert messages.</p>
 <p><strong>Q: How do I change my Alerts notification settings?</strong><strong><br></strong>A: You can control your server’s Alerts notification settings and your alert channel by going to <strong>Server Settings</strong> &gt; <strong>Safety Setup</strong> &gt; <strong>Raid Protection and CAPTCHA</strong>.</p>
 <p>To control your personal notification settings, head to <strong>User Settings</strong> &gt; <strong>Notifications</strong> &gt; <strong>Community Activity Alerts</strong>.</p>